CANEC is a mature software speech enhancement library forming a complete conferencing appliance that meets

 - The TwoTerminals application allows you to establish a hands-free voice over IP connection between two devices (a Windows PC at one side and an Android mobile phone at the other side for instance).
 On each device, the recorded microphone signals are processed through CANEC, encoded, and sent to the other device across the network.
 The received audio is decoded, processed through CANEC, and played to the loudspeaker.
 TwoTerminals supports up to 8 microphones if the device running the application has multiple microphones, but can also be used on a single microphone device (no beamforming or mixing is performed).

 - The SpotMe demo provides the same functionality as the OneTerminal and TwoTerminals applications mentioned above, but is optimizes to use a multi-channel sound card for better sound quality.
 The SpotMe demo is available for Windows, Mac, and also on the SHARC ADSP-21479/21489/21469 DSP EZ-KIT from Analog Devices.
 The SpotMe demo on Windows and Mac needs a multi-channel sound card such as the TASCAM US-1800 which allows processing an array of up to 8 microphones.
 The EZ-KIT board has only 4 analog inputs and therefore can process an array of maximum 3 microphones (the fourth input is used for the AEC reference signal).

 The above demonstration applications are currently available for the following platforms.

 - Windows XP and higher, including Windows Vista, Windows 7, 8, 10, and embedded versions of Windows.

 - Linux PC (x86) with 2.6 kernel or newer and ALSA audio driver.

-- Embedded Linux with kernel 2.6 or higher and ALSA audio driver (several platforms including the low cost Beagle Board).
+- Embedded Linux with kernel 2.6 or higher and ALSA audio driver (several platforms including Raspberry Pi, Orange Pi, Beagle Board, etc).